Yichen-Lei/MUSA620-Data-Wrangling/README.md

-# MUSA620-Data-Wrangling
+# Airbnb Price Prediction and Visualizaion using Random Forest and Panel
-Final Froject of MUSA620 in UPenn--Airbnb Price Prediction and Visualizaion
+Final Froject of MUSA620-Data-Wrangling in UPenn

 Author Yichen Lei